studersi/test-4/Tutorial-02-README.md

 That‘s 389 dynamic requests per second.
 Which is a lot.
 Especially considering that the result is from a small test computer.
 On a modern production-size server performance many times this can be achieved.

 What’s remarkable isn’t the speed of the system, it’s memory usage.
 Unlike an application server with integrated _PHP module_, we have separated the _PHP stack_ here.
 This gives us an Apache web server able to use _Event MPM_.
 In an integrated setup we would have to use the _Prefork MPM_, which works with memory-intensive server processes and not server threads.
-And each of these processes would then have to load the _PHP module_, regardless of the fact that most requests are normally attributed to static application components such as images, _CSS_, JavaScripts_, etc.
+And each of these processes would then have to load the _PHP module_, regardless of the fact that most requests are normally attributed to static application components such as images, _CSS_, _JavaScripts_, etc.
-On my test system each _Prefork Apache process_, including _PHP_ with 6 MB _resident size_ has an impact.
-An event process with only _4 MB_ and the number of external _FCGI processes_ will remain significantly smaller.
+On my test system each _Prefork Apache process_, including _PHP_, brings a _resident size_ of 6 MB.
+An event process with only _4 MB_ means a substantial difference.
+And outside of this, the number of external _FCGI processes_ will remain significantly smaller.

 ###References